-• AFS-251 Topics in Musicology: Global - Music of the Caribbean
+• AFS-251 Topics in Musicology

 An examination of music in Cuba, the Dominican Republic, Haiti, Puerto Rico, Jamaica, and Trinidad.
 Disciplinary perspectives come from ethnomusicology (the study of music as culture), Africana Studies, and Latin American Studies.
 Covers recreational musics (such as reggae and salsa) as well as religious musics (such as bata drumming) in relation to broader cultural currents such as national identity, race, social class, gender, sexuality, and religion.
 MUS 251, AFS 251, and LAS 251 are cross-listed.